QRussia/bronze-qiskit-russian-edition/README.md

 Bronze is ready to use and it is being updated time to time.

 Bronze is a collection of [Jupyter notebooks](https://jupyter.org/) (nearly 80 notebooks) using python as the programming language and [qiskit library](https://qiskit.org) for writing quantum programs.
+New quantum libraries will be added by the edn of April 2020.

 _In Bronze, we focus on real numbers and skip to use complex numbers to keep the tutorial simpler._